Young children

 Here's what readers have to say about this book....

-This book gives us a child's familiar world - a Grandpa with twinkly eyes, a shop where a 10 year old can be helpful, a picnic, a gymnastics club, a wellington boot that falls into a canal.
+This book gives us a child's familiar world - a Grandpa with twinkly eyes, a shop where a 10 year old can be helpful, a picnic, a gymnastics club, and a wellington that falls into a canal.
 However, this well-written and charmingly illustrated story doesn't shy away from difficult issues that can affect children, and deals with these issues in an honest and helpful way.
 I think children aged 7 to 9 (and adults perhaps reading alongside them) will enjoy the sprinkle of magic the author gives us.
+(Diana Bingle)